<img height="1" width="1" src="https://www.facebook.com/tr?id=4160949140796750&amp;ev=PageView &amp;noscript=1">

 Disadvantages of Being an Autonomo in Spain

-• You completely depend on the income you generate, so in case of an illness you might have no income at all, but you still have to pay social security.
-There is no coverage for disability or death.
+• You completely depend on the income you generate, so in case of an illness you might have no income at all, unless you receive medical leave, which has to be requested by the Public Health Service.
+This usually happens in cases of disqualifying illness.
+In this case you should cease your activity and apply for Temporary Incapacity Benefit.

 Because of these disadvantages, we recommend these actions for anyone thinking of becoming a freelancer in Spain:

 1. Get yourself a good private health insurance.
 Though the medical attendance of the Social Security is rather good through the Spanish government, you can’t risk running into month or yearlong waiting lists in case you need an operation.
-This doesn’t have to be expensive - if you know that you’re a very healthy person that won’t make a lot of use of doctors, but you still want ease of mind, you could opt for a policy with co-payment and very low monthly prices.
+If you don't already have good health insurance, look at Caser's Self-Employed Health Insurance.
+In addition to being a very comprehensive insurance with international coverage, it has another advantage: you can deduct the cost when you file your tax return.
+As you can see, this service doesn’t have to be expensive.
+If you know that you’re a very healthy person that won’t make a lot of use of doctors, but you still want ease of mind, you could opt for a policy with co-payment and less coverages.
+You can tailor your insurance to your needs.

-2. Don’t count on a pension scheme through the government.
-Pay the minum to social security, but don’t forget to contract your own private pension scheme with your insurance agent.
+2. Don’t only count on a pension scheme through the government.
+If, according to your income, you pay the minimum to social security, you could contract your own private pension scheme with your insurance agent.
 Start as young as possible, even though you might save very low amounts during the first few years.
 Be independant and prepare also for your older days.

 3. Get yourself the correct legal advice for contracts and liability issues.
 Sometimes a liability insurance is useful, either professionally or as the main beneficiary, so no one can claim your private possessions.